-Swing-away platform/stair units are provided on both sides of the windrower for access to the operator's station and engine bay.
+Swing-away platforms and stairs are provided on both sides of the windrower for access to the operator's station and engine bay.
 The platforms can be swung away from the windrower to allow access to the hydraulics plumbing or battery.